atextor/OGIT-wiki/OGIT-ontology-details.md

         - id: http://www.purl.org/ogit/color
 ```

-If free attributes are allowed then any attribute name starting with a slash '/', i.e. belonging to the empty namespace, will be accepted.
+Any attribute name starting with a slash '/', i.e. belonging to the empty namespace, will be accepted.

 For example the following JSON will be valid node definition for entity type _biology/Tree_ according to our sample definition above: